redis/docs/content/develop/interact/search-and-query/advanced-concepts/query_syntax.md

 * As of v2.4, k-nearest neighbors (KNN) queries on vector fields with or without pre-filtering with the syntax `{filter_query}=>[KNN {num} @field $query_vec]`.
 * Tag field filters with the syntax `@field:{tag | tag | ...}`.
 See the full documentation on [tags]({{< relref "/develop/interact/search-and-query/advanced-concepts/tags" >}}).
 * Optional terms or clauses: `foo ~bar` means bar is optional but documents containing `bar` will rank higher.
 * Fuzzy matching on terms: `%hello%` means all terms with Levenshtein distance of 1 from it.
-Use multiple pairs of '%' brackets to increase the Levenshtein distance.
+Use multiple pairs of '%' brackets, up to three deep, to increase the Levenshtein distance.
 * An expression in a query can be wrapped in parentheses to disambiguate, for example, `(hello|hella) (world|werld)`.
 * Query attributes can be applied to individual clauses, for example, `(foo bar) => { $weight: 2.0; $slop: 1; $inorder: false; }`.
 * Combinations of the above can be used together, for example, `hello (world|foo) "bar baz" bbbb`.